 In its decision to overturn Roe v.
 Wade, the Supreme Court dissolved more than 50 years of legal precedent that affirms the right to abortion.
 As a result, abortion is now illegal in 13 states and will likely be illegal in at least 13 more within weeks or months.
 We created this guide to help those impacted and to further the fight for safe and legal abortion in America.

 What does this mean for you and your loved ones?

-If Roe is overturned, rules about abortion will fall to each individual state.
-Now more than ever, it’s critical that every American learn about their state’s laws, take steps now to protect yourself and the people you care about, and work to elect active champions for abortion rights.
+Rules about abortion now fall to each individual state.
+It’s critical that every American learn about their state’s laws, take steps to protect yourself and the people you care about, and work to elect active champions for abortion rights.
 Here’s how:

 Find out about the laws in your state.

-Check out this interactive map to see what changes are coming to your state if Roe is overturned.
-NARAL Pro-Choice America keeps an updated guide on the current laws in each state.
+Check out this interactive map to see what changes are coming to your state now that Roe is overturned.
+Guttmacher Institute keeps an updated guide on the current laws in each state.
 Have a child considering where to attend college?
 Thinking about relocating?
 Check the laws before you decide!
 And remember, laws can be changed or rolled back depending on who controls your state government in any given year.
 Republicans in congress have every intention of making abortion illegal nationwide if they regain control.
 Elections matter.

 Consider long term contraception.